simplifiedcourses/simplifiedcourses.github.io/_posts/2023-06-05-angular-state-management-best-practices.md

 ### First misconception

 A lot of developers think that state management means: **sharing state globally across the application**.
-That is not true, and by reasoning about state like that, people tend to manage to much state or manage it wrong.
+That is not true, and by reasoning about state like that, people tend to manage too much state or manage it wrong.

 State management is as simple as the following example: